Getting Started

 Confirm reboot option:

-After reboot you can view the following menu options that are provided.
+After rebooting, you can view the following menu options that are provided.
 You can choose NV-Configure, in order to change the configuration settings:

 Following the configuration options described above, the controller UI will boot up with the declared IP settings, or a default pre-configured IP address: